TheGammelgalopper/TheGammelgalopper.github.io/about.md

 ### More Information

 Born right before the turn of the millenium in Germany.
 I love technology, photography, sailing and many more things.
+I am by no means an expert when it comes to system administration, coding or anything else computer related, but I always give my very best to explain topics in simple terms and try to make technology easier to use for everyone!

 ### Contact me